cypress-io/cypress-docker-images/factory/README.md

 ### Reducing the size of the docker container

-As mentioned above we can reduce the size of the docker image by removing browsers we aren't using.
+As mentioned above we can reduce the size of the Docker image by removing browsers we aren't using.

-Since this example only uses chrome, removing edge and firefox is as simple as not including a version.
+Since this example only uses Chrome, removing Edge and Firefox is as simple as not including a version.

 Create a `Dockerfile` with the following content: